jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 There is also a PPA for Linux-libre.
 Linux-libre is a GNU package that is a modified version of the Linux kernel.
 The aim of the project is to remove from non-free or significantly obfuscated code[^111] from the Linux kernel.
 The downside of removing proprietary firmware from the kernel is that it will cause lose functionality for certain hardware that does not have a free software replacement available.
 This affects certain sound, video, TV tuner, and network (especially wireless) cards.

-*"The resulting combination of the GNU Operating System and the kernel named Linux is the GNU+Linux operating system, although many (incorrectly) refer to it as "Linux": http://www.gnu.org/gnu/linux-and-gnu.html [^112]"*
+The resulting combination of the GNU Operating System and the kernel named Linux is the GNU+Linux operating system, although many (incorrectly) refer to it as ["Linux"](http://www.gnu.org/gnu/linux-and-gnu.html "GNU/Linux")[^112].

 > __Example Usage:__ Let's set our kernel free...
 The full instructions are at this website:  [https://jxself.org/linux-libre/](https://jxself.org/linux-libre/ "Libre-Linux")  Once successful, reboot your system and/while holding down shift - you should see the menu in the image below appear.
 Choose *Advanced Options For Ubuntu* and you will see your GNU/Libre kernels.
 Try to boot from one.